JohnRSandoval/NEXT.JS-LangChain-Starter-Kit/README.md

 ## Usage

+## chatBox.tsx
-* chatBox.tsx - Ready to go out the box.
+Ready to go out the box.
+We **recommended** using and changing the UI elements in this component as this has everything working together.
 ```typescript
 import { ChatBox } from "@/components/ui/chat/chatBox"